Drillan767/soutenance/content/slide1/context.md

 title: Du coup j'ai fait **MASSE** trucs lolz
 ---

-You can use fragments as shortcodes
+You can use fragments as shortcodes, genre comme ça

 {{% fragment %}}
 ```html